John5813/Fitboom/replit.md

 - `gyms`: Gym listings with location, pricing, facilities, and metadata
 - `onlineClasses`: Video fitness classes with instructor and duration info
 - `bookings`: User gym reservations with date, time, and QR code tracking
+- `categories`: Dynamic category management with name and icon for organizing gyms and classes

 **Storage Layer**
 - Repository pattern implemented in `server/storage.ts`